rbmowatt/glazewave/docs/spot-images/us-me.md

   - 1600×587px, 238 KB, shot 1617 m from the spot
   - Description: This is a panorama from six photos taken at a beautiful sand beach on Indian Point located in Georgetown, Maine.
 It is a private beach owned by the Indian Point Association of owners.
   - Match: score 8 via coastal-in-title, kw:beach+sand+point, geo:1617m, w>=1000, landscape
-- **`us-me-half-mile-beach-3.jpg`** — “Sasanoa River (27062022229)” by Paul VanDerWerf from Brunswick, Maine, USA, Wikimedia Commons, CC BY 2.0
+- **`us-me-half-mile-beach-3.jpg`** ⚠︎ *context, not the coast itself* — “Sasanoa River (27062022229)” by Paul VanDerWerf from Brunswick, Maine, USA, Wikimedia Commons, CC BY 2.0
   - Source page: https://commons.wikimedia.org/wiki/File:Sasanoa_River_(27062022229).jpg
   - Licence: CC BY 2.0 (https://creativecommons.org/licenses/by/2.0/) · attribution required
   - Author: Paul VanDerWerf from Brunswick, Maine, USA — https://www.flickr.com/people/12357841@N02